-The COVID variant from India: what we know so far | DW | 23.04.2021
+The COVID variant from India: What we know so far | DW | 23.04.2021

 Director-General of the World Health Organization (WHO) Tedros Adhanom Ghebreyesus has said that he is "deeply concerned" about the situation in India, the WHO tweeted.

 And the Indian variant has spread to other countries.
-Health authorities have detected variant B.1.617 in Germany, Belgium, the United Kingdom, USA, Australia and Singapore.
+Health authorities have detected variant B.1.617 in Germany, Belgium, the United Kingdom, the US, Australia and Singapore.
 The British health ministry has reported 77 cases of the Indian variant.

 The Indian variant consists of two mutations of the spike protein of the virus.